tejasrinivasraj/krithi-systems-assignment/README.md

 # krithi-systems-assignment
-Classifying  and unknown question to its respective class.
+Classifying  an unknown question to its respective class.

 1. Introduction